 The HRX5000 includes functionality to provide access control of up to two doors, barriers or turnstiles.
-Up to two separate remote proximity readers can be connected.
+Up to two separate remote proximity card readers can be connected.
 There are two separate relays available to control the power to a door lock or to trigger a barrier or turnstile.

-Press-to-exit buttons can be connected to provide a timed trigger of each relay.
+Press-to-exit buttons can be connected to provide a timed trigger for each relay.
 Also, up to two-door sensors can be connected to monitor if a door has been left open over a predefined period of time.

 The validation of the access control is configured via the Focus software (Focus Pro & Enterprise only).
 As a brief explanation, employees are assigned to access groups.
 The access group will determine which doors all of the members of the group have access to as well as what times they can access those doors and on which days of the week.